xDestyn/nestjs-task-management/README.md

 NestJS provides an out-of-the-box application architecture which allows developers and teams to create highly testable, scalable, loosely coupled and easily maintainable applications.

-Recently, the NestJS framework is gaining extreme popularity due to its incredible features;
+Recently, the NestJS framework is gaining extreme popularity due to its incredible features:

     Leverages TypeScript - strongly typed language which is a super-set of JavaScript

     Simple to use, easy to learn and easy to master